ywugwu/ms-thesis/readme.md

-## To be able to use openAI API, users must create a simple `.env` file with one-line code:
+## To be able to use openAI API, users must create a simple `.env` file with your API key:

 ```
 OPENAI_API_KEY="skxxxxxxxxxxxxx"